w3nl/typeorm/DEVELOPER.md

 npm run pack
 ```

-This command will generate you a distribution package tar in the `build` directory (`build/typeorm-x.x.x.tgz`).
+This command will generate a distribution package tar in the `build` directory (`build/typeorm-x.x.x.tgz`).
 You can copy this tar into your project and run `npm install ./typeorm-x.x.x.tgz` to bundle your build of TypeORM in your project.

 ## Running Tests Locally

 It would be greatly appreciated if PRs that change code come with appropriate tests.

-To create a test for a specific issue opened on github, create a file: `test/github-issues/<num>/issue-<num>.ts` where
+To create a test for a specific issue opened on GitHub, create a file: `test/github-issues/<num>/issue-<num>.ts` where
-`<num>` is the corresponding github issue.
+`<num>` is the corresponding GitHub issue.
 For example, if you were creating a PR to fix github issue #363, you'd
 create `test/github-issues/363/issue-363.ts`.

 Most tests will benefit from using this template as a starting point: